dbills777/CrudAppClientNodeGraphQL/README.md

 6.  npm run seed:product from root dir
 7.  npm run start-dev from root dir

-- docker-compose up can be used after step 3.

 # 1. Effectively use conditional logic, JavaScript array methods, and front-end framework elements to render large lists on the web client.